woocommerce/woocommerce/readme.txt

 * Fix - Allow quotes in store name for display in emails
 * Fix - Regression bug throwing warning in ShareThis integration
 * Fix - Correct state code for Canadian state Newfoundland
+* Fix - Tweaked popularity sorting to work better when no sales are present.

 = 2.0.14 - 05/09/2013 =
 * Tweak - Update cart performance improvements